-Option Description Default

-D1=n An integer value that assists in pro- 10

-viding an offset for calculating an

-assignable port in SPDP Unicast

-configurations.
-The formula used is:

-PB + DG domainId + d1 +

-PG participantId

-(see section 9.6.1.1 in the OMG

-DDSI-RTPS specification in how

-these Endpoints are constructed)

-SpdpRequestRandomPort=[0 1] Use a random port for SPDP.
-0

-SedpMaxMessageSize=n Set the maximum SEDP message 65466

-.
-5 size.
-The default is the max-

-imum UDP message size.
-See

-max_message_size in table 7-17.

-SedpMulticast=[0 1] A boolean value (0 or 1) that de- 1

-termines whether Multicast is used

-for the SEDP traffic.
-When set to 1,

-Multicast is used.
-When set to zero

-(0) Unicast for SEDP is used.

-SedpLocalAddress=addr:[port] Configure the transport instance cre- System default address

-ated and used by SEDP to bind to the 5

-specified local address and port.
-In

-order to leave the port unspecified, it

-can be omitted from the setting but

-the trailing : must be present.

-SpdpLocalAddress=addr[:port] Address of a local interface, which DCPSDefaultAddress, or

-will be used by SPDP to bind to that IPADDR_ANY

-specific interface.

-SedpAdvertisedLocalAddress= Sets the address advertised by SEDP.

-addr:[port] Typically used when the participant

-is behind a firewall or NAT.
-In order

-to leave the port unspecified, it can

-be omitted from the setting but the

-trailing : must be present.

-SedpSendDelay=msec Time in milliseconds for a built-in 10

-(SEDP) Writer to wait before send-

-ing data.

-SedpHeartbeatPeriod=msec Time in milliseconds for a built- 200

-in (SEDP) Writer to announce the

-availability of data.

-SedpNakResponseDelay=msec Time in milliseconds for a built-in 100

-(SEDP) Writer to delay the response

-to a negative acknowledgment.

-continues on next page
+Option Description Default DG=n An integer value representing the Domain Gain.
+This is a multiplier that assists in formulating Multicast or Unicast ports for RTPS.
+250 PG=n An integer that assists in configuring SPDP Unicast ports and serves as an offset multiplier as participants are assigned addresses using the formula: PB + DG domainId + d1 + PG participantId See RTPS v2.3 9.6.1.1 Discovery traffic for how these Endpoints are constructed.
+2 D0=n An integer value that assists in providing an offset for calculating an assignable port in SPDP Multicast configurations.
+The formula used is: PB + DG domainId + d0 See RTPS v2.3 9.6.1.1 Discovery traffic for how these Endpoints are constructed.
+0 D1=n An integer value that assists in providing an offset for calculating an assignable port in SPDP Unicast configurations.
+The formula used is: PB + DG domainId + d1 + PG participantId See RTPS v2.3 9.6.1.1 Discovery traffic for how these Endpoints are constructed.
+10 SpdpRequestRandomPort=[0 1] SedpMaxMessageSize=n Use a random port for SPDP.
+Set the maximum SEDP message size.
+The default is the maximum UDP message size.
+See max_message_size in table 7-17.
+0 65466 SedpMulticast=[0 1] A boolean value (0 or 1) that determines whether Multicast is used for the SEDP traffic.
+When set to 1, Multicast is used.
+When set to zero (0) Unicast for SEDP is used.
+1 SedpLocalAddress=addr:[port] Configure the transport instance created and used by SEDP to bind to the specified local address and port.
+In order to leave the port unspecified, it can be omitted from the setting but the trailing: must be present.
+System default address SpdpLocalAddress=addr[:port] Address of a local interface, which will be used by SPDP to bind to that specific interface.
+DCPSDefaultAddress, or IPADDR_ANY continues on next page